gdubrg/Home-Station-with-raspberry/README.md

 On the top of the GUI, the current date and the current time are reported.

-This GUI is designed and optimized for a 5'' 800x480 touch screen (further details are reported in the (Hardware Requirements)[###-hardware-requirements] section).
+This GUI is designed and optimized for a 5'' 800x480 touch screen (further details are reported in the *Hardware Requirements* section).

 ### Remote Visualization
-Thanks to the [Telegram](https://play.google.com/store/apps/details?id=org.telegram.messenger&hl=it&gl=US) app, you can get the graphs about the current temperature, humidity and pressure, just sending a message to the bot with the following
+Thanks to the [Telegram](https://play.google.com/store/apps/details?id=org.telegram.messenger&hl=it&gl=US) app, you can easily get the graphs about the current temperature, humidity and pressure, just sending a message to the bot with the following
 texts: 'temp', 'humi' or 'pres'.